cisagov/cyhy_amis/ansible/roles/groups/README.md

 Here's how to use it in a playbook:

-    - hosts: docker
+    - hosts: all
       become: yes
       become_method: sudo
       roles:
-         - docker
+         - groups

 License
 -------